B-Manish/FullStackApp/README.md

-add img urls,description, number of ratings to menuitems and img urls to restaurants on hover of each card reduce the scale to 90%
+add img urls,description, number of ratings to menuitems and img urls to restaurants on hover of each card reduce the scale to 90% work on add to cart api-ideally it is not dependent on login